In power semiconductors, size matters.

 Superior energy density.

-True GaN™ has 1000 times the energy density of Si, and 3 times the energy density of SiC, as shown by the Baliga Figure of Merit (which relates the specific on state resistance and breakdown voltage for a given material).
+Vertical GaN™ has 1000 times the energy density of Si, and 3 times the energy density of SiC, as shown by the Baliga Figure of Merit (which relates the specific on state resistance and breakdown voltage for a given material).

 Superior total performance.

-True GaN™ devices are small and thin, with high energy density.
+Vertical GaN™ devices are small and thin, with high energy density.
 They can withstand high voltage and temperature and perform with high switching frequency under the most extreme conditions.

-True GaN™ technology creates the perfect device.
+Vertical GaN™ technology creates the perfect device.

 Mismatched substrate devices are large and costly.